Ryex/pyitect/README.md

         }
     }

-that string is a postfix mapping, an empty string represent no mapping (the component is provided in the loaded module under the same name, no version postfix)
+that string is a post-fix mapping, an empty string represent no mapping (the component is provided in the loaded module under the same name, no version post-fix)

 if however we did this